linschris/git-tutorial/README.md

 * __*(Recommended)*__ If you have an editor/GUI like Atom, Visual Studio Code, Github Desktop, or Gitkraken, you can simply go into the file and make the changes you want by selecting any of the options shown here:
 ![Git Merge Conflict VSCode](images/merging-rebasing/git-merge-conflict.png)
     * For this tutorial, we can simply choose this option and go with '__Accept Both Changes__'.
+    * Most editors should be able to do this, as Git shows the differences at which lines.

 > NOTE: After accepting both changes, we can clean up and simply combine the two main methods yourself, by putting the print statement `print(three_sum([3,3,3,5,7,8,12], 15)) # Prints [3,5,7]` below the `run_tests()` function.
 You don't have to, but it can make the merged code nicer.